sameer/apartment-map/README.md

 ## Why?

 Apartment listing sites provide basic search filters to help narrow down listings.
-However, there is no way to consider custom factors outside what the site allows.
+However, there is no way to consider custom factors outside what a site allows.
 Maybe you want to look at bus routes, crime, or even noise levels.

 ## Demo